coder-Rishi05/coder-Rishi05/README.md

-# 👋 Hey there, I'm rishi a.k.a Rishabh Rawat
+# 👋 Hey there, I'm Rishi a.k.a Rishabh Rawat

 ### 🚀 A passionate Fullstack Developer who loves to build, break, and rebuild things better.

 💡 Currently on a journey to master **Full-Stack Web Development** (MERN) — blending creativity with logic to craft meaningful web experiences.
 I love exploring new technologies, optimizing code, and learning from real-world projects every day.

 ---